 Horizon

-The curvature of the horizon is easily seen in this 2008 photograph, taken from a [[Space Shuttle The horizon is the apparent curve that separates the surface of a celestial body from its sky when viewed from the perspective of an observer on or near the surface of the relevant body.
-This curve divides all viewing directions based on whether it intersects the relevant body's surface or not.
+The curvature of the horizon as observed from a [[Space Shuttle The horizon is the border between the surface of a celestial body and its sky when viewed from the perspective of an observer on or above the surface of the celestial body.
+This concept is further refined as -

 Showing 1 - 10 results of 10 for search 'Horizon', query time: 0.01s Refine Results